Understanding Rollovers As Business Startups (ROBS)

 - No Personal Guarantees Or Collateral: Remember, a ROBS is not a loan, so you won’t have to sign a personal guarantee or put up collateral to receive your funds.
 With a business loan, you may be required to do one or both, which means that if your business fails and you can not pay back your loan, you risk losing your personal assets.
 With a ROBS, the money invested from your retirement account is the only thing at risk.

 - Risk Of Losing Your Investment: Although you won’t have to worry about losing your personal assets if your business fails, you do risk losing your money for retirement.
-Of course, there have been many entrepreneurs that have started successful businesses using a ROBS.
+Of course, there have been many entrepreneurs who have started successful businesses using ROBS.
 However, you should know that there is always a risk involved.
 If your business fails, you lose your retirement money.

 - Fees & Tax Liabilities: Unlike a business loan, you won’t have to pay interest to a lender with a ROBS plan.
 However, this doesn’t mean that this strategy doesn’t come at a price.
 Because you are creating a C-corp, your tax liabilities may be higher than other business structures.
 If your transaction is not set up properly, you may have to pay penalties to the IRS if you’re audited.
 This is why it’s so important to select a ROBS provider that understands the process and is able to help avoid missteps when setting up and maintaining your ROBS.
 Setting up and maintaining your ROBS also has associated costs.
 With most providers, you’ll be required to pay a setup fee, as well as monthly maintenance and reporting fees.